 - Tsukiji (築地): south-central, with its famous fish wholesale market and a major kabuki theatre; a European concession until 1896.

 - Ueno (上野): central-north, famous for Ueno Station and Ueno Park and its museums.

 Tōkyō has two airports.
-The formerly national, now also international, airport in Haneda is located in the south of the city, directly at the Tokyo Bay.
-It is connected to the city by an elevated monorail.
+The formerly national, now also international, airport in Haneda is located in the city's south, directly at Tokyo Bay.
+It is connected to the town by an elevated monorail.
 The Narita International Airport is about 60 kilometres to the east, close to the city of Narita in Chiba Prefecture.

-Japan’s economic engine, Tōkyō has more than 800,000 businesses employing more than eight million workers and employees.
-Its area covers 2,145 square kilometres and has about nine million inhabitants.
+Japan's economic engine, Tōkyō, has more than 800,000 businesses employing more than eight million workers and employees.
+Its area covers 2,145 square kilometres, and it has about nine million inhabitants.
 Tōkyō-to, including the 23 wards of Tōkyō, 26 towns (町 machi or shi), a district (郡 gun), four administrative units (支庁 shichō), and fifteen villages (町 chō or 村 son), has a population of over thirteen million.
 Its independent islands are Izu Ōshima (伊豆大島) and the archipelago of Ogasawara (小笠原諸島).

-In the light of Tōkyō’s continuing urban and demographic growth, there has been a lot of discussion about an eventual relocation of the central and political administration to other areas of Japan.
+In light of Tōkyō's continuing urban and demographic growth, there has been a lot of discussion about an eventual relocation of the central and political administration to other areas of Japan.
 Areas suggested were Ise Bay, the Lake Hamana region, Shizuoka around Mount Fuji, the Nasu region, and the Abukama Hill region.
-Establishing a new capital has been estimated to take at least twenty years after an ideal location is selected and all construction work contracted.
-Due to the current economic situation of recession, no concrete plans have materialised so far.
+Establishing a new capital has been estimated to take at least twenty years after an ideal location is selected, and all construction work contracted.
+Due to the current economic recession, no concrete plans have occurred.